-In 2013, AeroSTEM Academy had grown to fully occupy its own resource center.
+In 2013 AeroSTEM Academy had grown to fully occupy its own resource center.
 The program added a Model Aeronautics course as well as general academic classes.
-Through grant funds, in partnership with Sutter County Superintendent of Schools, the program developed.
+Through grant funds in partnership with Sutter County Office of Education, the program developed.
 Students had access to essential technology including a certified flight simulator, unmanned aerial vehicle ("UAV") kits, and 3D printers.
-The program served 7th-grade and 8th-grade students on the brink of their high school experience and high school students seeking to complete CTE pathways for industry certification.
+The program served 7th and 8th grade students on the brink of their high school experience and high school students seeking to complete CTE pathways for industry certification.

-In 2018, AeroSTEM Academy received approval for a 3-year contract from the Sutter County Superintendent of Schools to branch off and open its own Charter School.
-Grades 6-9 were initiated, with each year adding a grade up to grade 12.
+In 2018, AeroSTEM Academy was approved for a 3 year contract by Sutter County Office of Education to branch off and open its own Charter School.
+Grades 6-9 were initiated, with each year adding a grade up to 12th grade.